Many Canadians have multiple accounts: chequing and savings accounts, non-registered investment accounts, and registered investment accounts.

 4 Probate is not applicable in the Province of Quebec.

-5 Under certain circumstances, an election can be filed with the T1 tax return to elect out of the automatic spousal rollover for income tax purposes and is beyond the scope of this article.
+5 Under certain circumstances, an election can be filed with the T1 tax return to elect out of the automatic spousal rollover for income tax purposes.
+Further discussion of this strategy is beyond the scope of this article.

 6 A survivor can be named in the deceased holder's Will as a successor holder to a TFSA, if the terms of the Will state that the successor holder receives all of the holder's rights including the unconditional right to revoke any beneficiary designation, or similar direction imposed by the deceased holder under the arrangement or relating to property held in connection with the arrangement.

-7 Any reference to successor holder or beneficiary assumes that the terms are recognized in the Province of residence and, therefore, the tax treatment, as outlined, will apply.
+7 Any reference to successor holder or beneficiary assumes that the terms are recognized in the Province or jurisdiction of residence and, therefore, the tax treatment, as outlined, will apply.

 Information contained in this article is for information purposes only.
 It is not intended to provide or be a substitute for professional financial, tax, insurance, investment, legal or accounting advice and should not be relied upon in that regard.
 It also does not constitute a specific offer to buy and/or sell securities.
 You should always consult your financial, tax and estate advisors before undertaking any of the strategies contained in this article to ensure that all elements and your personal circumstances are taken into consideration in developing your individual financial plan.
 Information contained in this article has been compiled from sources believed to be reliable, but no representation or warranty, express or implied, is made with respect to its timeliness or accuracy and SLGI Asset Management Inc. disclaims any responsibility for any loss that may arise as a result of the use of strategies discussed.